-The SIDAC Board is responsible for oversight of SIDAC's remuneration policy and local regulatory processes, within the overarching framework of the BNS Compensation Policy, the BNS Clawback Policy, as well as SIDAC's Addendum to both policies and the Global Banking and Markets Incentive Plan ('GBMIP') deferred compensation guidelines.
-SIDAC's remuneration policy sets out a pay-for-performance philosophy that supports the organization's strategic focus, encourages strong corporate performance and helps SIDAC and BNS create and sustain shareholder value over the long term.
+The SIDAC Board is responsible for oversight of SIDAC's remuneration policy and local regulatory processes, within the overarching framework of the BNS Compensation Policy, the BNS Clawback Policy, as well as SIDAC's Addendum to both policies and the Global Banking and Markets Incentive Plan ("GBMIP") deferred compensation guidelines.
+SIDAC's remuneration policy sets out a pay-for-performance and conduct culture philosophy that supports the organization's strategic focus, encourages strong corporate performance incorporating environmental, social and governance ("ESG") objectives, and helps SIDAC and BNS create and sustain shareholder value over the long term.
 Among other things, the remuneration policy outlines SIDAC's and BNS' approach to compensation risk oversight in incentive plan design and funding.
 It outlines the minimum deferral rates for senior executives and individuals whose roles may have a material impact on the risk profile of the business, including roles in control and support functions.